FAQ

 Field cancer is the reason why all surgeries fail in stage 4

-Field cancer makes it impossible to treat the patient after surgery as the face is having extensive mutilation and mouth opening is very limited.
+Field cancer makes it impossible to treat the patient after surgery as the face is having extensive mutilation and

 The recurrence though starts early cannot be seen by the surgeon or treated by another surgery